How to Create Increased Job Security & Opportunity in your Current Company

 Seek out bona-fide reasons to meet with key people.
 You could ask for a mentoring conversation or have an opportunity to do due diligence, or brief the influencer.
 Seek buy-in from your boss before proceeding.

 When required, or where the opportunity presents itself, prepare concise and insightful written materials (emails, reports)

 Stay in touch with people who leave the organization.
 If a senior influencer who knows your work exits the company.
 Follow-up and stay in touch.
 One of the best ways of recruiting is pulling people from past organizations.
 You never know.

 In all cases, your goals should be to show-up in a way that creates a favorable impression, do work worthy of notice and generate results that create buzz.
 All of the above while working diligently and effectively toward the organization’s goals.

-- Ensure your work, level of prepardness, insights and professionalism is worthy of increased attention and scrutiny.
+Ensure your work, level of preparedness, insights and professionalism is worthy of increased attention and scrutiny.
 Seeking out this higher level of exposure without substance could represent a significant career risk for you.